MAZ01001/MAZ01001/maz_youtube_channel_lists.md

 - scroll down to `Featured sections`
 - add (up to 12) sections (channels/playlist(s)/videos) via the `ADD SECTION` button

+Optionally, when you want to link to a section via the `#:~:text=` ([URL Fragment Text Directives](https://stackoverflow.com/a/62162093/13282166 "Stackoverflow: What exactly is the `#:~:text=` location hash in an URL? [closed]")), as I did here, then it's best to choose a unique prefix, as I did with `→ <name>`, so it doesn't accidentally match (and scroll to) some video title with that name in it on the page

 Scroll [TOP](#maz-youtube-channel-lists "Scroll to top of document: MAZ YouTube channel lists")

 ## Code to get channel lists

 ~~Open a channels-page like <https://www.youtube.com/@MAZ01001/channels?view=49&flow=grid&shelf_id=3> and load the entire page by scrolling all the way down.~~

-YouTube removed featured-channels pages, so now, you click on the title / "View all" on the channel list panel (e.g., <https://www.youtube.com/@MAZ01001#:~:text=Entertainer%20(General%20List)>) and make sure the entire list is loaded by scrolling all the way down.
+YouTube removed featured-channels pages, so now, you click on the title / "View all" on the channel list panel (e.g., <https://www.youtube.com/@MAZ01001#:~:text=%E2%86%92%20Entertainer%20(General%20List)>) and make sure the entire list is loaded by scrolling all the way down.

 Then, open developer-console [F12] and copy-paste the following code: